goodanthony/any_api/README.md

 # AnyApi is  the worlds smallest API client :-)

 Decided to share this thanks to some research I did on APIs.
-Most of them has a base URL, then API endpoint, API username and a API password.
-Then there is request responses.
+Most of them have a base URL, then API endpoint, API username and a API password.
+Then there are requests and responses.
 A simple solution to access and work with a big or small APIs.

-Please give Ruby's Net::HTTP Library.
+Please give Ruby's Net::HTTP Library a go.
 That is the backbone behind this.
 Net::HTTP simple, does the job, it is fast and build on top Ruby's IO so straight to the point.

 ## Installation